dev-chirag-taneja/dev-chirag-taneja/README.md

  #### About Myself
 - Employement ... **Open for better full-time offers**
 - I will graduated in 2024 from DIT University, Dehradun (MCA).
-- I’m currently learning **ReactJs, React Native**.
+- I’m currently learning **ReactJs**.
-- I’m looking to collaborate on projects based on ReactJs, React Native.
+- I’m looking to collaborate on projects based on ReactJs, Django.
 -  All of my projects are available at [https://github.com/dev-chirag-taneja](https://github.com/dev-chirag-taneja).
-- Ask me about **ReactJs, React Native**
+- Ask me about **ReactJs, Django**
 - How to reach me **chiragtaneja915@gmail.com**.

 <!-- --- -->